Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/1-before-deployment.md

 ---
 sidebar_position: 1
 title: Before Deployment
-description: What to decide before deploying Combine.
 ---

 # Before Deployment

-There are several decisions you can make prior to deploying Combine.
+There are several decisions to make before Combine can be deployed.

 ### AWS Account Access

-The first decision is who should perform the Combine Deployment?
-The Combine Team will typically perform the Combine Deployment based on a shared role we assume in your account.
+The first decision is who will perform the Combine Deployment?

+The typical path is for the Combine Team to perform the Combine Deployment based on a [shared IAM Role](2-before-deployment-shared-role) we assume in an AWS Account you provide.
+The Combine Team will perform a white glove installation in the account.

-If this is not allowed, then we can provide support to your Team to use our automation tool to perform the Combine Deployment.
-(Please note this will reduce the timeliness of our Combine updates and also our response to support issues.)
+If this is not allowed, then the Combine Team can provide support to your Team to use our interal automation tool to perform the Combine Deployment.
+(Please note this will reduce the timeline of our Combine updates and also our response times for support issues.)

 ### Network Architecture

-You may choose your Combine VPC Topology.
+Based on a discussion with the Combine Team you will need to decide on a Combine VPC Topology.
 See [Network Architecture](/category/network-architecture) page for more detail.

-By default we will deploy a Single VPC topology.
+By default the Combine Deployment will use a Single VPC topology.

 ### VPC Configuration

-By default we will deploy Combine VPC(s) according to your specifications.
+By default the Combine Deployment will create each Combine VPC according to any specifications you provided.
+This most commonly matches what while happen in the production environment as the production environment's sponsor typically controls VPC creation.

 There is an option to instead "wrap" an existing VPC with Combine.
 Please reach out to the Combine Support Team if you would like to explore that option.

 You may choose your VPC configuration and layout in the AWS Partition (AWS or AWS GovCloud) that is hosting Combine.